GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 If passive mixed content is present most browsers will indicate in the URL bar that the page is not secure, even when the page itself was loaded over HTTPS.
-You can observe this behavior with this [Glitch demo](https://passive-mixed-content.glitch.me/) that contains examples of passive mixed content.
+You can observe this behavior with this [demo](https://passive-mixed-content.glitch.me/) that contains examples of passive mixed content.

 Until recently passive mixed content was loaded in all browsers,